Bayern Munich news: Robert Lewandowski signs new four-year contract with Bundesliga champions until 2023 | Goal.com

 The 31-year-old Polish international is now starting his sixth season in Bavaria, and has plundered five goals in two league games already.

-Bayern CEO Karl-Heinz Rummenigge told the club's website: "For me, Robert is the best center-forward in the world and has been a mainstay of our team for years.
+Bayern CEO Karl-Heinz Rummenigge told the club's website: "For me, Robert is the best centre-forward in the world and has been a mainstay of our team for years.

 "Therefore, we are very happy that he will play at for Bayern for a long time to come.
 We are confident that with Robert, we will achieve our ambitious goals in the coming season and in the years to come."